47degrees/fp-with-arrow-videos/ListK.md

 ```

-ListK supports monad comprehensions for composing sequential chains of actions with imperative style
+ListK supports monad comprehensions for composing sequential chain of actions with imperative style.

 # Slide 8